micronutrientsupport/IntraHHmaths/README.md

 #### 3.1.
 It is imperative that you provide the following files to run the model successfully:
 - Food composition table (FCT.csv)
 - HCES (HCES.csv)
-- roster_columns_required.csv (this is a .csv provided in the "data" directory which requires you to fill in the "survey_variable_names" column ONLY.
-Please fill in this column with column names/variables in your survey which equal
- 'sex', 'age in years' (age_y) and 'age in months' (age_m).
+- roster_columns_required.csv.
+This is a csv file provided in the "data" directory which requires you to fill in the "survey_variable_names" column ONLY.
+Please fill in this first column with column names/variables which equal your survey which equal 'sex', 'age in years' (age_y) and 'age in months' (age_m).

 #### 3.2.
 Set the working directory to the R script location ("R/IntraHHMaths.R")
 #### 3.3.
 Run the R script ("R/IntraHHMaths.R")